 ii.
 Comparing capacity utilization of various factories in a company

-Taken from Hindustan Unilever's investor presentation 2009
+Example A1: Taken from Hindustan Unilever's investor presentation 2009.

+Use bar graph when you want to compare data.
 The same chart can also be presented with a horizontal bar graph.
 It is better to choose a vertical bar because vertical differences are easier to view than a horizontal one.

-en you break down data to analyze what it is comprised of then you can use pie charts, stacked bar graphs and normal bar graphs.
+When you break down data to analyze what it is comprised of then you can use pie charts, stacked bar graphs and normal bar graphs.
 However a Pie Chart is the most preferred medium.
 Some examples of what it means to break data into parts:

 i.
 How much sales of your brand comes from North, South, East & West India?